sajozsattila/mur2_editor/app/static/manual.md

 \text{Euler's identity: } e^{i \pi } + 1 = 0
 $${#eq:2}

 Block equations are numbered on the left side.
-This numbering is added automatically.[^numb]
+This numbering is added automatically.

-[^numb]: In HTML the repeated math blocks are given the same number where they are in the text.
-For example: if we write Euler's identity again, exactly in the same way, it will be numbered again as *(2)*.
-However, this is not true in PDF, ePUB and LaTeX.
-There every labelled block gets a new number.

 You can cross-reference to these equalisations as links.
 Example the [integrals](#eq:1).^[If you repeat a formula multiple times, the link is ambiguous and it's browser dependant on where the link leads but it's usually the first occurrence. ]